-Lilly Falconer, M.A. is an archetypal astrologer, integral intersectional feminist, writer, activist, artist, and doctoral student of archetypal cosmology at the California Institute of Integral Studies.
+Lilly Falconer, MA, is an archetypal astrologer, integral intersectional feminist, writer, activist, artist, volunteer group facilitator at San Quentin State Prison, and doctoral student of archetypal cosmology at the California Institute of Integral Studies in San Francisco, California.
+Her doctoral focus is on the planetary archetype of Pluto within the modern Western astrological tradition.
 She writes, works, and offers astrological consultations out of her home at the edge of the woods in California’s Bay Area.

 About Archetypal Astrology:

 Astrology is the ancient study of meaning between the inner-space of one’s lifetime, fate, fortune, and psychology and the outer-space of the cosmos.
 Though there are many different lineages to choose from, the one I practice is held broadly within the modern western lineage.
 Archetypal astrology comes from the work of Richard Tarnas and focuses primarily on the archetypal and angular relationships between the planets at the moment of birth; particular attention is paid to the cycles and rhythms of transits to the natal chart throughout the course of one’s life.
 By studying our unique relationship to the archetypal cosmos we are able to gain a deeper understanding of the internal psychological landscape.

 Some common questions about Archetypal Astrology: